bvreede/ascii-art/README.md

 python imtascii.py
 ```

-This will generate an ASCII version of
+This will generate an ASCII version of the template image:

 ![](cat.png)

+Namely:
 ```
 (225, 224)